ByConity/ByConity/source/_posts/zh-cn/docs/SQL语法说明/sql-statements.md

 ```sql
 GROUP BY [(][columnExprList][)] [WITH ROLLUP|WITH CUBE] [WITH TOTALS]
 ```
-- `NULL processing` : ByteHouse interprets NULL as a value.
+- `NULL processing` : ByConity interprets NULL as a value.
 If group by keys contains NULL value, it will appear in the result.

 - `[WITH ROLLUP]` :  calculate subtotals for the key expressions, based on their order in the `GROUP BY` list.